Jump to main content

 2015

 The second SpaceBot Cup took place in 2015 and we completely rebuilt our two robots with new sensors (MultiSense S7 stereo camera from Carnegie Robotics, rotating Hokuyo laser for 3D scanning) and new Mico robot arms from Kinova.
-Further details can be found in our project page and [Reference not found].
+Further details can be found in our project page and this paper.

 2013

 This year, the first SpaceBot Cup organized by the German Aerospace Agency DLR took place.
 It was a perfect task for us to integrate and test our research ideas in a challenging real-world scenario.
 We used a team of two identical robots based on the Summit XL platform from Robotnik with our own arm construction for mobile manipulation.
-Details about the SpaceBot Cup 2013 and our robots can be found in [Reference not found].
+Details about the SpaceBot Cup 2013 and our robots can be found in this paper.

 Robots on SpaceBot Cup 2013